Moomin (1969 TV series)

-The anime series is also the second entry in what is now known as World Masterpiece Theater (Calpis Comic Theater at the time).
-Zuiyo Enterprise, would split in 1975 into Nippon Animation Company, Ltd. (which employed some of the Zuiyo's production staff and continued with the World Masterpiece Theater franchise) and Zuiyo Company, Ltd.
+The anime series is also the second entry, and the first in color, in what is now known as World Masterpiece Theater (Calpis Comic Theater at the time).
+Zuiyo Enterprise, would split in 1975 into Nippon Animation (which employed some of Zuiyo's animation production staff and continued with the World Masterpiece Theater franchise) and Zuiyo Company, Ltd.

 Summary

-The anime series is notably different from the later anime television series Moomin, released in the early 1990s, which was translated into many languages,released in dozens of countries, and relies more on the original Moomin books and comic strips.
+The anime series is notably different from the later anime television series Moomin, released in the early 1990s, which was translated into many languages, released in dozens of countries, and relies more on the original Moomin books and comic strips.

 While the series itself was well-liked by the Japanese public as an adventurous and comedic series for boys, it was dramatically different in areas like the adaptation and overall atmosphere.
 For example, Moomintroll was portrayed more as an ordinary boy; while still friendly like in the books, he is somewhat ill-tempered, occasionally fighting or behaving slyly.
-This, along with elements such as Snork being a driver, common use of firearms, one scene in an early episode featuring characters getting drunk together at a bar, and the Snork Maiden's name being translated into Non-Non (ノンノン), infuriated Jansson.
+This, along with elements such as Snork being a driver, common use of firearms, one scene in an early episode featuring characters getting drunk together at a bar, infuriated Jansson.

-After Tokyo Movie's contract was cancelled, With Mushi Production taking over, the designs were changed accordingly and the series had many more faithful episodes, which included the source's stories and points of mystery, horror, comedy and tragedy.
-Despite this, Jansson's consent was still not obtained and the program was ended after well over 60 episodes.
+After Tokyo Movie's contract was cancelled, with Mushi Production taking over, the designs were changed accordingly and the series had episodes more faithful to the source material, which included the source's stories and points of mystery, horror, comedy and tragedy.
+Despite this, Jansson's consent was still not obtained and the program was ended after more than 60 episodes.

 Since 1990, Moomin Characters, Ltd, which manages the Moomin copyrights, has not released this series to the public in principle.

-Episode 1 of this series is introduced on the company's official website, but this was illegally uploaded to YouTube without Tokyo Movie's consent, and the link is displayed on the website.